Tracewell House

 Tracewell House, also known as "Maple Shadows" and Tracewell Manor, is a historic home located near Parkersburg, Wood County, West Virginia.
 It was built about 1835, and is a two-story, single pile, painted brick I house in the Greek Revival style.
 It has a slate covered gable roof and a two-story rear ell.

 It was listed on the National Register of Historic Places in 1991.
+It was severely damaged by fire on December 24, 2025.